President Joe Biden looks like he will be a more progressive president than Donald Trump as his nominees have expressed support for cannabis reform.

 Xavier Becerra will be the Secretary of Health Human Services and pledged as California Attorney General to protect their state cannabis market.

-Congressman Cedric Richmond (D-LA) will become a senior advisor in the Biden Administration and has support cannabis reform in Congress.
+Congressman Cedric Richmond (D-LA) will become a senior advisor in the Biden Administration and has also supported cannabis reform in Congress.